atc0005/elbow/README.md

 ## Features

 - Extensive command-line flags with detailed help output
-  - including default values and valid choices, thanks to the `jessevdk/go-flags` package
+- (Optional) Use environment variables instead of or in addition to command-line arguments
+  - Note: See the [Precedence](#precedence) list for how multiple configuration sources are processed
 - Match on specified file patterns
 - Flat (single-level) or recursive search
 - Keep a specified number of older or newer matches